 The complainant, the Nodal Officer, members of Audit committee, the Subject and everybody involved in the process shall maintain confidentiality of all matters under this Policy.

-The identity of the Whistle Blower shall be kept confidential to the extent possible and permitted under law.
-The identity of the complainant will not be revealed unless he himself has made either his details public or disclosed his identity to any other office or authority.
+f) The identity of the Whistle Blower shall be kept confidential to the extent possible and permitted under law.
+The identity of the complainant will not be revealed unless they themselves have made either their details public or disclosed his identity to any other office or authority.

 The Whistle Blower shall have right to access Chairman of the Audit Committee directly in exceptional cases and the Chairman of the Audit Committee is authorized to prescribe suitable directions in this regard.

-Employees shall be informed through by publishing in notice board and the website of the company.
+The Whistle Blower policy shall be informed to all the employees through placing on the notice board and also on the website of the company.

 The Whole Time Director shall be responsible for the administration, interpretation, application and review of this policy.
 The WTD shall also be empowered to bring about necessary changes to this Policy, if required, at any stage with the concurrence of the Audit Committee.